stfc/PSyclone/doc/user_guide/profiling.rst

     available from ``https://developer.nvidia.com/cuda-toolkit``.

 ``lib/profiling/lfric``
-    This wrapper uses the timer functionality provided by LFRic.
+    This profile wrapper uses the timer functionality provided by LFRic, and it comes in two different versions:

-    This directory contains a slightly modified set of three LFRic modules that allow to compile this library stand-alone (i.e. no need to have an LFRic installation).
-By including all compiled object files, this library can be used in other codes than LFRic - a runnable example using an gocean code is included in ``examples/gocean/eg5``.
+    - ``libpsy_lfric_timer.a``
+      This library just contains the PSyData wrapper, but not the actual timer code.
+It must therefore be linked with the LFRic infrastructure library.
+It is meant to be used by LFRic only.
+    - ``libpsy_lfric_timer_standalone.a``
+      This library contains the LFRic timer object and its dependencies.
+      It can be used standalone (i.e. without LFRic) with any program.
+      A runnable example using a gocean code is included in ``examples/gocean/eg5``.

+    The LFRic timer writes it output to a file called ``timer.txt`` in the current directory, and will overwrite this file if it should already exist.

 Any user can create similar wrapper libraries for